google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/count_and_sum.rst

 .. image:: figures/cell_A1.png
    :align: center
-   :alt: Spreadsheet with cell A1 (column A, row 1) highlighted
+   :alt: A spreadsheet with cell A1 (column A, row 1) highlighted.

 -   “A1:A6” means all cells in the A column from rows 1 through 6